NoahTheCat/Autosampler/docs/RemoteOps.md

 <img src="img/IfSampling.png" width="400:" />

 ### Next_bag_to_fill
 This variable returns the number of the next bag that will be filled.
-The current hardware design only has a max of 12 bags, so if this number is bigger than 12 the timer will just keep counting but the pump will not turn on.
+The current hardware design only has a max of 12 bags, so once this number is bigger than 12 the timer will just keep counting but the pump will not turn on.

 <img src="img/NextBagToFill.png" width="400:" />